Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 11

-All one needs to do to diagnose what went wrong for the Pharoah here is to look at his war counters.
-Not only was Ramesses such a soft leader as his eight offensive wars suggested, but also his defensive war count was shockingly low considering his survival rate.
-That suggests one thing: when Ramesses was attacked, he usually melted quickly.
+All one needs to do to diagnose what went wrong for the Pharoah here is to look at his war and survival stats.
+Single digit offensive war counts, 36 defensive wars, and dying in 75% of these games suggest one thing: when Ramesses was attacked, he usually melted quickly.

-In most games, Ramesses’ death warrant was already signed by Turn 100 as his inability to outcompete his western neighbor Kublai Khan in the expansion phase would leave him without enough cities to defend himself from the eventual Mongolian invasion.
-His expansion was further hampered by constant barbarian harassment, worsened by his northern neighbor Hannibal often building The Great Wall to steer the barbarians towards Egypt.
+In most games, the combination of Ramesses' hammer-poor land and his inability to out-expand Kublai meant that his death warrant was already signed by T100 or so.
+His expansion was further hampered by constant barbarian harassment, made worse if his northern neighbor Hannibal built The Great Wall to steer the barbarians towards Egypt.
 These issues were exacerbated by the Egyptian leader spending too much time on lesser wonders like Stonehenge and Temple of Artemis (a good reminder to human players that both of these wonders are classic noob traps), which were great for spreading his religion, but not for straightening out his other priorities.
-Ram’s issues with his Mongolian neighbor were understandable, but considering his War Chariots, his inability to handle the barbarians does not reflect well on him.
+Ram’s issues with his Mongolian neighbor were understandable, but his inability to handle the barbarians was telling considering that he had War Chariots at his disposal.
 Speaking of which, one issue I noticed from Ram was in general, he was far too attached to his unique unit at the wrong times.
-Despite being strength five, War Chariots make for terrible defenders, especially against Keshiks and Elephants.
+Despite being strength five, War Chariots make for terrible defenders against Keshiks and Elephants.

 AD_4nXfQAl0n5XTMqldLfKVme3oeOebPLF4JGLtRyN_oatxfhFjFerledZ9hEoz8M1rcNVC-NMpYFgbUVnY9LoHNs1ClCZhpna8UVmtMRee3s4nMgy5lNLRDDDIiTOU_tGiw5SWnazr4